the untold story of lgbt pioneer lanah p | read | i-D

 Read: Britain has more openly queer politicians than anywhere (even Canada).
 But that's only part of the story.

 One afternoon in the summer, I was swinging on the swings in Powis Square when this guy came over.
-I thought that he was trying to get off with me but it was Keith Allen, the comedian and actor -- I always thought with that description he should have been done under the trades description act -- but anyway, he said there was this new channel opening up called Channel 4 and he was presenting the first "yoof" programme, Whatever You Want, and would I like to be on it?
+I thought that he was trying to get off with me but it was Keith Allen, the comedian and actor.
+He said there was this new channel opening up called Channel 4 and he was presenting the first program, Whatever You Want, and would I like to be on it?
 I said, "Yeah, as long as I don't have to be on anything else."
 So we did these embryonic episodes of The Bullshitters, which became a full length version in 84, directed by Stephen Frears.
 He later directed the movie The Queen with Helen Mirren, but I was his first.
 She got it all from me.

 It was through doing these embryonic episode-ettes that I met Peter Richardson of The Comic Strip Presents who became my svengali, if you like.
 He rang me up saying, "I want to write you into this series called The Comic Strip Presents, but I want you to be yourself in it."
 I was like, "Who's that then?"
 So early Comic Strips you see me as Alan.